crowdtainer/dapp-contracts/docs/UserStories.md

 ```
     /**
      * @param _shippingAgent Address that represents the product or service provider.
+     * @param _signer Optional field to do off-chain restrictions.
      * @param _openingTime Funding opening time.
      * @param _expireTime Time after which the shipping agent can no longer withdraw funds.
      * @param _targetMinimum Amount in ERC20 units required for the Crowdtainer to be considered to be successful.